Last updated on June 6th, 2021

 Syfe takes about 2-4 business days to receive your deposits.
 After that, they’ll still need to invest your money into the 3 funds!

 Meanwhile for Dash PET, there are 3 ways that you can deposit your funds:

 The minimum top-up using your Dash wallet or PayNow is $1.
 If you choose to top up via eNETS, the minimum top-up amount is $50.

 All these methods will credit your funds instantly into Dash PET.
 As such, you can start to earn interest almost immediately!

 When you submit a withdrawal request to Syfe Cash+, it may take 2-5 business days before your funds are credited to your bank account.

 This takes quite a while before you receive your funds!
 Due to this poorer liquidity, I would not suggest leaving your emergency funds with Cash+.

-It is possible for you to leave a portion of your emergency funds inside Cash+.
-However, you should not leave your entire emergency fund inside!
+Nonetheless, it is possible for you to leave a portion of your emergency funds inside Cash+.
+Just don’t leave your entire emergency fund inside!